This post was written by my husband who spent three weeks traveling Silk Road stops including Turpan, China.

 It became an important stop on the Silk Road.
 It was abandoned after a ruinous invasion by Genghis Khan and the Mongols in the 13th century.
 What remains today are surprisingly extensive, preserved ruins of extensive building complexes.
 In 2014, it was named a UNESCO World Heritage Site.

 When you enter the area today, after paying admission there is an introductory museum with an excellent scale model recreation of the original island city.
 If and when you go, be sure to bring plenty of water.
 To really explore fully these extensive ruins on this large plateau requires a good long time, walking around them under a hot sun where there is little or no shade, and no vendors selling water or anything else.

-If you’ve been, what is your favorite thing to do in Turpan?
+If you’ve been, what are your favorite things to do in Turpan, China?